five manual coffee grinders next to each other

 → Learn about my qualifications and review process.

-I got my first manual coffee grinder around eight years ago.
+I got my first manual coffee grinder around nine years ago.

 Since then, I have tested most of the top models on the market… and a bunch of lousy ones as well 🙅